SoundCloud for Developers

 }, 5000);

-In addition to recording from the user's computer, the SDK also supports recording from an arbitrary AudioNode by passing it to the Recorder's constructor.
-Check out the documentation and the examples for more information.
+The SDK also supports recording from an arbitrary AudioNode by passing it to the Recorder's constructor.
+See the documentation and examples for details.

 Relevant methods: SC.Recorder